Hotspot Shield VPN Review 2023: Free, but Safe?

-From Panama to the British Virgin Islands to Malaysia, plenty of VPN services are located in exotic or tropical countries, linked only by the protection they offer users from US or European law.
+Whether Panama, the British Virgin Islands, or Malaysia, plenty of VPNs are located in tropical destinations.
+Apart from their sunny climates, these also offer protection against US or European law.
 In many cases, these 'headquarters' consist of little more than a PO box.
-Who thought that a mailbox could offer so much protection!
-Hotspot Shield's PO box is in Silicon Valley, California's tech Mecca, and the heart of global surveillance-capitalism.
-Our test reveals whether Hotspot's 'shield' can protect you from the attacks of today's data-crazed Internet landscape.
+Who thought that a mailbox could offer so much security?

-Hotspot Shield is a US-based VPN produced by AnchorFree.
-The first desktop apps were launched for Windows and Mac in 2008, with iOS and Android apps as well as a browser extension for Google Chrome added later on.
-Today, Hotspot Shield is one of the most well-known and used VPN providers on the market.
+Hotspot Shield* is a US-based VPN produced by Pango (previously, AnchorFree).
+The first desktop clients were launched for Windows and macOS in 2008, with iOS and Android apps, as well as a browser extension for Google Chrome, joining them later on.
+Since our last review, Hotspot Shield has even made a Linux app available.
+Today, the service is one of the most well-known and widely used VPNs on the market.

 Installation and Features